williamalvin125/boom-himatika-its-2025/README.md

-# Bootcamp of Mathematics HMATIKA ITS 2025
+# Bootcamp of Mathematics HIMATIKA ITS 2025